 Naturally, the brokerages like program trading, because computers trade without worrying about how much money the trades are costing the investor in brokerage commissions.
 Other risks to the investor include the possibility that the trading algorithm will have significant flaws that may only come up in unusual market conditions, especially since it is impossible to test this kind of software under every possible scenario, but these flaws could cost the investor a significant amount of money, for which the investor will be legally liable.
 This is especially true for new algorithms being submitted by other investors in forums.

 Alas, program trading, like technical analysis, and throwing darts at a list of securities, only works some of the time for the lucky few.
-Since program trading doesn't take into account company fundamentals, it is, by necessity, based on historical patterns, and if one can profit by simply repeating past strategies, then we can all be rich by simply following the most successful algorithms.
-But this can't work, because trading doesn't create new wealth—it only transfers wealth from 1 trader to another, so in any given trade, somebody wins, but somebody else has to lose, although it may not be immediately evident who is who.
+Since program trading doesn't account for company fundamentals, it is, by necessity, based on historical patterns, and if one can profit by simply repeating past strategies, then we can all be rich by simply following the most successful algorithms.
+But this can't work, because trading doesn't create new wealth — it only transfers wealth from 1 trader to another, so in any given trade, somebody wins, but somebody else must lose, although it may not be immediately evident who is who.

 There is one group, however, who will be consistent winners with program trading, and that's the brokerages, as they reap the increased commission income that comes with program trading.